sally358/dpfe/README.md

 * nothing.
 I'm on my well deserved vacation

 planned features:
 * drills 2.0.
 I think I'll start working on cooler open-source tauri-based drill player and I'll remake the drill system for it to also include ICM and general frequency info and maybe even some heavy deviation SURPRISE QUESTIONS!
+Also the menu needs better design FAST.
 * nodelocking. can't beleive i implemented icm before i implemented damn nodelocking which is already there
 * exporting
 * blocker info